jjvanzon/JJs-Reference-Architecture/code-style.md

 Preferably give each `class` (or `interface` or `enum`) its own file.

 Reason:
 One might be surprised to find `types` hidden away behind a single file name.
-It may harm the overview of the different pieces of code.
+It may harm the overview of the different pieces of the software.

 Exceptions:
-This guideline does not apply to `classes` nested inside other `classes`.
+This guideline does not apply to nested `classes`.
 Also, a single `class` can be split across multiple files if they are `partial classes`.
-This guideline may also be ignored if there are a large number of `classes`.
+This guideline may also be ignored if there are a large number of smaller `classes`.

 ### No Lone Classes

-Having many folders that only contain one or few `classes` may not be very handy.
-Consider moving those `classes` to other folders or putting them together in a `Helpers` folder.
+It may not be very handy to have many folders that only contain one or few `classes`.
+Consider moving those `classes` to other folders or putting them together in a single `Helpers` folder.

 Comments